-In connection with the Company's evaluation of internal controls over financial reporting, the follow control deficiency was considered to be a material weakness:
+In connection with the Company's evaluation of internal controls over financial reporting, the following control deficiency was considered to be a material weakness as of November 30, 2022:

 • The process level controls were ineffective relating to the documentation of the analysis and relating to the monitoring of certain conditions and covenants included in a financing arrangement.
 This control failure caused ineffective controls over the assessment of going concern uncertainty, including the underlying financial data and assumptions supporting the forecasted financial information utilized to prepare projected cash flows and liquidity requirements to comply with some of the covenants in such financing arrangement.